- Health Devices

 A bunion not only looks painful, it IS painful.
 Bunion surgery and its recovery process can be intensive and lengthy.
 Fortunately, there are natural ways to reduce pain associated with your bunions, prevent bunions from developing further, and even help heal your bunions.
 One way is finding the best bunion splint that puts your foot back into correct anatomical position by realigning your toes and joints.
 While this is a more conservative approach than surgery, a splint does effectively reduce pain caused by bunions.
 We think this is great news, so we’ve rounded up the top 5 bunion splints to take the stress off your bunions so that you can get back to life before bunion pain.

-The Bunion Corrector & Relief Protector Kit is our first pick.
+The Bunion Corrector & Relief Protector Kit is our second pick.
 We like this splint for its dedication to preventing bunion surgery by properly realigning the toes and reducing bunion pain.
 Its a one size fits all design, so you're good to go without worrying about sizing.
 The Velcro holds the big toe in proper alignment while allowing you to retain control over the amount of tension.
 This splint does exactly what a bunion splint is supposed to do and it does it well.
 Plus, it is designed to address hammer toe pain and tailor's bunions (little bunions that may appear near your pinky toes).
 Not to mention, it's durable and easy to clean.

 We like this splint because it incorporates padding that makes it comfortable to wear for long periods of time.
 It’s easy to wash and keep clean.
 This brace is ideal for those wanting a comfy padded feel combined with medical grade support and realignment.